Bio

 It’s hard for me to remember a time when I didn’t want to be a novelist.
 I was lucky.
 I grew up in a family of readers and storytellers.
 I began to write stories in elementary school and took every English and writing course I could in high school.
 I studied English literature at university, took a year off to write a book and found I couldn’t write more than a chapter.

-I feel fortunate to have the great support of my publisher, Simon & Schuster, my law partners, my family and friends.
-Especially important is the support I get from readers from all over the world.
+Most of all I love getting your emails.
 Write to me and I promise that, even though it might take a few days, I’ll always write you back.

 Robert Rotenberg